 14% projected industry growth through 2026 (according to U.S. Bureau of Labor Statistics)

-$77,030 median pay for clinical psychologists in 2017 (according to U.S. Bureau of Labor Statistics)
+$85,000 median pay for clinical psychologists in 2017 (according to APA Center for Workforce Studies)

-Our students are trained to graduate and enter the field as clinical psychologists.
+Our graduates are eligible to pursue licensure as clinical psychologists.